Agatha Harkness: 1970s

 Agatha Harkness was introduced as the governess of Franklin Richards.
-She easily fended off the Frightful Four when they came to abduct Richards, and admitted to the Fantastic Four that she is a witch.
-She then aided the Fantastic Four in battle against Annihilus.
+When the Frightful Four neutralised the Fantastic Four, she defeated the villains herself, without telling the Fantastic Four that she had done so or that she was a witch.
+She revealed her identity to them later, and aided them in battle against Annihilus.

 Through the actions of her son Nicholas Scratch, she was revealed as a member of the previously unknown New Salem, Colorado, a colony of witches of whom she had been the leader.
-Scratch had taken control of the town and persuaded its inhabitants that Agatha betrayed the community's secrets by working for the Fantastic Four.
+Scratch had taken control of the town and persuaded its inhabitants that Harkness betrayed the community's secrets by working for the Fantastic Four.
 She was abducted and taken back to the community with Franklin to stand trial.
-The Fantastic Four followed and came into conflict with Salem's Seven, Agatha's grandchildren fathered by Scratch.
-The Fantastic Four defeated them and freed Agatha.
+The Fantastic Four followed and came into conflict with Salem's Seven, Harkness's grandchildren fathered by Scratch.
+The Fantastic Four defeated them and freed Harkness.
 In the process, Scratch's evil was revealed to the community of New Salem and he was banished to another dimension.
-Agatha became the magical tutor for the Scarlet Witch in the use of witchcraft.
+Harkness became the magical tutor for the Scarlet Witch in the use of witchcraft.

-Scratch and Salem's Seven returned, and Agatha foiled their attempt to conquer the world.
+Scratch and Salem's Seven returned, and Harkness foiled their attempt to conquer the world.

 1980s

 Eventually, Salem's Seven took over the New Salem community again.
-They captured Agatha and killed her by burning her at the stake, although Agatha soon made her presence known to Wanda in what appeared to be a post-death astral form.
+They captured Harkness and killed her by burning her at the stake, although Harkness soon made her presence known to Wanda in what appeared to be a post-death astral form.
 In an ensuing battle between the Scarlet Witch and Salem's Seven, the entire community's energies were drawn into Vertigo of the Seven, who lost control of them.
 Wanda managed to capture some of the energy and funnel it away, but the entire town was destroyed.
-Following hints from Agatha's astral form, Wanda channeled the remaining energy to become pregnant with twin children of Vision, her android husband.
+Following hints from Harkness's astral form, Wanda channeled the remaining energy to become pregnant with twin children of the Vision, her android husband.

-Later, Agatha resurfaced, again alive and well, when Wanda's infant children began exhibiting odd behavior (disappearing for brief periods of time) and Wanda became unstable after her husband's dismantling; Agatha provided no explanation for her return.
-After Mephisto claimed that Scarlet Witch's children were actually fragments of his own soul and reabsorbs them, Agatha briefly mind-wiped Wanda's memory of her children in an attempt to help her deal with the trauma.
-Agatha later restored those memories soon after when Wanda became a pawn in a complex plot by Immortus.
-Agatha aided the Avengers in their battle against Immortus.
+Later, Harkness resurfaced, again alive and well, when Wanda's infant children began exhibiting odd behavior (disappearing for brief periods of time) and Wanda became unstable after her husband's dismantling; Harkness provided no explanation for her return.
+After Mephisto claimed that Scarlet Witch's children were actually fragments of his own soul and reabsorbs them, Harkness briefly mind-wiped Wanda's memory of her children in an attempt to help her deal with the trauma.
+Harkness later restored those memories soon after when Wanda became a pawn in a complex plot by Immortus.
+Harkness aided the Avengers in their battle against Immortus.